Dungeon-CampusMinden/Dungeon/doc/network_telemetry.md

 milliseconds.
 Sustained values above `16.6 ms` would exceed the 60 Hz tick budget.

 `reason`
 : Reason for the last full snapshot.
-Possible values:

-- `NO_ACK`: client has not acknowledged a snapshot yet.
+The current server path normally emits:

 - `INITIAL_SYNC`: first reliable full snapshot baseline after initial world load.
-- `PERIODIC_BASELINE`: optional bounded periodic safety fallback, if that fallback is explicitly enabled.
 - `CLIENT_MISSING_BASELINE`: client reported that it cannot materialize a delta because its local `baseTick` is missing.
 - `MISSING_BASELINE_HISTORY`: client ACK references a baseline no longer retained by server history.
 - `LEVEL_CHANGE`: level changed and baselines were invalidated.
 - `RECONNECT`: client reconnected and needs a fresh baseline.
-- `CLIENT_RESYNC_REQUEST`: client explicitly requested a general resync.
 - `SERVER_FORCED_RESYNC`: server forced a resync or no specific reason was attached.

+The enum also contains `NO_ACK`, `PERIODIC_BASELINE`, and `CLIENT_RESYNC_REQUEST` for fallback or explicit resync paths.
+Those values are not normally produced by the current stable sync path.

 `periodic/recovery`
 : Cumulative full snapshots split into optional periodic safety fallbacks and demand-driven recovery